Helping Your Child Eat During Cancer Treatment

 • Peach, pear, and apricot nectars.
 Most nectars have more calories than regular juices.

-• Bananas, applesauce, and other soft fruits.
+• Bananas, applesauce, and other soft fruit.

 • Watermelon or cantaloupe.